etesync/etesync-dav/README.md

 ## Self-hosting

-If you are self-hosting the EteSync server, you will need to set the `ETESYNC_URL` environment variable to the URL of your server every time you run etesync-dav.
+If you are self-hosting the EteSync server, just enter your server URL when adding your account.
+Alternatively, you can set the default URL to be used by setting the `ETESYNC_URL` environment variable to the URL of your server when running etesync-dav.
-By default it uses the official EteSync server at `https://api.etesync.com`.
+By default it uses the official EteSync server at `etesync.com`.

 ## Using a proxy